 - Establish with the student how the ISP is going to be evaluated and identify which Degree Program-level learning goal the ISP falls under (contact the Associate Dean of Undergraduate Studies if you need guidance)

 - Complete the faculty rationale section of the ISP application and, if needed, help the student to complete other sections of the application form (including any attachments)

-- Sign off on the application and email the complete document to the appropriate Department Chair for review and submission to the Registrar/New Course Proposal Committee for final approval.
+- Sign off on the application and email the complete document to the Registrar/New Course Proposal Committee for final approval

 - If satisfactory progress is not being made by midterm, submit a midterm Course Progress Report for the student

 - Submit a final grade at the end of the term